Is a Verbal Agreement to Settle With an Insurance Company Binding?

 The attorneys for the defense answered the lawsuit and filed a counter-claim for breach of the verbal settlement agreement.
 Breach of Contract, even an oral contract is a cause of action that allows the party to seek attorney’s fees for if they prevail.
 The defense then filed a motion asking the trial Court to grant Summary Judgment on the verbal agreement to settle and award them $10,000.00 in attorney’s fees (which are recoverable in a contract dispute, not in personal injury claims.)
 The Court granted the Motion.

 When is a Verbal Agreement Binding in Texas?

 A verbal agreement is binding in Texas so long as the three requirements of a contract are met:

 - an offer was made,

-- an acceptance was made, and
+- acceptance was made, and

-- the was valid consideration.
+- there was valid consideration.